cur33/PointsBot/docs/IDEAS.md

     that user, and then award them the point.
     - Honestly, this is probably overcomplicated and unnecessary, though.

+## Making the bot easier to configure

+Allow bot user to just specify a list of strings to recognize to trigger the bot's response.
+Allow user to specify whether case-sensitive.
+Ways to do this, with varying performance:
+* Just search each text for each keyword;
+* Use `re.compile()` for each keyword before searching (*may* be faster?); or
+* Build a binary search tree for all keywords for each action

 ## Multiple behaviors

 Implement the concept of actions, with a mapping between trigger keywords/patterns and actions.
 This will allow for multiple behaviors (eg mark as solved for one behavior, and just show points when summoned for another).